 The Government of Georgia implements the state program “on social rehabilitation and child care” for persons with disabilities annually, providing different services for the beneficiaries annually, including day centers and 24 community organizations services.

-Increasing the quality of functional independence of persons with disabilities and their integration into society are supported through provision of by supportive equipment and devices such as wheelchairs, hearing aids, walkers etc.
+Increasing the quality of functional independence of persons with disabilities and their integration into society are supported by providing equipment and devices such as wheelchairs, hearing aids, walkers etc.

 Based on the principles of the Convention, Georgia shall undertake a fundamental reform of the system of granting the status to the persons with disabilities and create mechanism instead of medical model of medical-social expertise, which will be in relation to social model’s principles providing individual functional assessment.

-In order to ensure participation of different stakeholders in establishing a nw system, including people with disabilities, a working group was established.
+In order to ensure participation of different stakeholders in establishing a new system, including people with disabilities, a working group was established.
 A new Assessment methodology is planned to be piloted in 2018.

 Steps taken to expedite the mainstreaming of data on disability into official national statistics;

-Statistics related to persons with disabilities in Georgia is calculated on the basis of the number of persons with disabilities receiving a social package, granted a status under the Law of Georgia on Medical and Social expertise and the Instruction on Definition of the Statues of Persons with Disabilities.
+Statistics related to persons with disabilities in Georgia is calculated on the basis of the number of persons with disabilities receiving a social package, granted a status under the Law of Georgia on Medical and Social Expertise and the Instruction on Definition of the Status of Persons with Disabilities.
 Statistical data related to persons with disabilities are stored and protected at the LEPL Social Service agency.

 In accordance with the degree of disability, disabilities are divided into the following categories: profound, significant and moderate.
 A person under the age of 18 shall be granted a status of a child with disability.